Driving Around

 Starting (and Stopping) a Pipeline

-Now, let's run the default autonomous driving pipeline authored by ASE.
+Now, let's run the standard autonomous driving pipeline provided for you.
 A pipeline is a collection of services, which are processes that communicate which each other.
 If you start any pipeline, all services will be started in parallel at the same time.
-For each service, its execution will be monitored and if a service stops or crashes (we call this a fault) all other services in the pipeline will be killed too.
+For each service, its execution will be monitored and if a service stops or crashes (we call this a fault) all other services in the pipeline will be terminated too.
 This prevents service execution in an invalid state, where one service waits for input from another, stopped, service which will never arrive.
 (We do not want the motors to block and continue spinning while waiting eternally for sensor data, that would just crash our Rover into the wall).

 Use the track pieces in our lab to create a basic lap.
-Put the Rover on the track and open up roverctl.
-Navigate to the "pipeline" page and notice that three basic services have been configured for you.
-We will not discuss their internals now, but do you see how data flows from sensor input (imaging) to motors and servos (actuator)?
+Put the Rover on the track and open up roverctl

-You can start and stop the pipeline by hitting s in the pipeline view.
-The first cold start might take a while, since all services need to be built first.
+You can start and stop the pipeline by hitting ctrl+s in the pipeline view.
 After building, the services will be started and you should see the pipeline in the "running" state.
 Most importantly, you should see the Rover complete a lap on its own.
-Nice.
+Nice, stop it again with ctrl+s.

 During pipeline execution, you can use your arrow keys to navigate the running services.
-Hit p to view basic service details, or l to read service logs.
+Hit ctrl + l to view the logs of any service.
 These logs are fetched from stdout and stderr, so they are a convenient first method of debugging.
 Hit q to go back to the pipeline overview.

 Stop the pipeline by hitting s again.
 Now you've interacted with your Rover on a basic level, we will customize its behavior and gradually go more in depth.
 Although first, we will introduce some important concepts that you will see many times throughout these docs.